dzonasm/setupad-second-task/readme.md

 ## running app on your computer

-clone the repository to your computer using git clone install all dependencies with "npm install" run the script "npm run-script start:dev" to run the app using nodemon
+clone the repository to your computer using git clone. install all dependencies with "npm install". run the script "npm run-script start:dev" to run the app using nodemon